CharlesMing02/TakeMeBack/README.md

 - Express, Node.js, axios, and node-cron
 - MongoDB and mongoose

-The app also uses the Soundcloud API, bcrypt, jwt-decode, and moment.js.
+The app also uses the Soundcloud API, bcrypt, jwt-decode, react-google-login and moment.js.
 The backend is deployed on Heroku.

 ## Status:
 This project is in early development!